-I specialize in working with relationship and couple/marital issues, and enjoy working with adolescents and adults in individual, couples, and group psychotherapy (often in combination).
-I am adept at working with clients presenting with a wide array of therapeutic concerns including mood and anxiety symptoms/disorders; relationship difficulties; sexual issues; low self-esteem; identity questions; substance use problems; legal issues; and LGBTQ concerns.
+I specialize in working with relationship and couple/marital issues and utilize individual, couples, and group psychotherapy (often in combination) when addressing these concerns.
+I am adept at working with adult and adolescent clients presenting with a wide array of therapeutic concerns including mood and anxiety symptoms/disorders; relationship difficulties; sexual issues; low self-esteem; identity questions; substance use problems; legal issues; and LGBTQ concerns.

-In addition to my work at Dodini Behavioral Health, I hold an adjunct clinical faculty position at the George Washington University Professional Psychology Program, where I supervise doctoral students learning to conduct psychotherapy and psychological assessment.
-As a clinical supervisor, I also supervise a co-therapy team running an ongoing therapeutic process group for gay men in the DC area.
+In addition to my work at Dodini Behavioral Health, I hold an adjunct clinical faculty position at the George Washington University Professional Psychology Program, where I supervise doctoral students learning to conduct individual/group psychotherapy and psychological assessment.
+As a clinical supervisor, I also supervise a co-therapy team running a therapeutic process group for gay men in the DC area.